aylab/sensitivity-analysis/README.md

 * 3.3: Running the script -- example

+4: Modifying the code

+* 4.0: Adding command-line arguments

+* 4.1: Modifying the simulation program

-4: Authorship and licensing
+5: Authorship and licensing

-* 4.0: Authors
+* 5.0: Authors

-* 4.1: GNU GPL
+* 5.1: GNU GPL

 0: Compatibility and system requirements
 ----------------------------------------